Three Biblical Approaches to Sex in Marriage

 But make no mistake – I have met many Christian men over the years of doing this blog that absolutely love Chivalrous Patriarchy.
 They love it because it is not as demanding on them as Biblical Patriarchy is.
 They don’t have to worry about disciplining their wife or trying to mold her into the wife God wants her to be.
 The kind of wife she will be is totally between her and God.
 They just provide for her and generally try to make her happy while making a suggestion here and there to her about the direction of her life or their family.
 And these men truly enjoy having to earn sex from their wives and they really believe sex is all about doing whatever pleases their wives.

-This is why I sometimes chuckle at how worked up humanists and feminists get over Complementarianism (Chivalrous Patriarchy) because it really is still so soft on women.
+This is why I sometimes chuckle at how worked up humanists and feminists get over Complementarianism (a lighter verson of Chivalrous Patriarchy) because it really is still so soft on women.
 Women still choose to submit to what they want to and don’t have to submit to what they don’t want.
-In other words, women still have a great deal of autonomy in a Chivalrous Patriarchal marriage.
+In other words, women still have a great deal of autonomy in a Chivalrous Patriarchal and Complementarian marriage.

 On the other hand, I can totally understand why humanists lose their minds when hearing the teachings of Biblical Patriarchy because the values of Biblical Patriarchy are all in complete and utter opposition to the values of humanism.